Labpur Assembly constituency: 1977–2006

 In the 2006 and 2001 state assembly elections Nabanita Mukherjee of CPI(M) won the Labpur assembly seat defeating Debasish Ojha of Trinamool Congress in 2006 and Arup Kumar Mishra of Trinamool Congress in 2001.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Manik Chandra Mondal of CPI(M) defeated Deb Ranjan Mukhopadhyay of Congress in 1996 and Eunus Mallick of Congress in 1991.
 Sunil Kumar Mazumdar of CPI(M) defeated Eunus Mallick of Congress in 1987, Sisir Dutta of Congress in 1982, and Eunus Mallick of Congress in 1977.

 1957–1972

-Nirmal Kumar Sinha of CPI won in 1972.
+Nirmal Krishna Sinha of CPI won in 1972.
 Sunil Kumar Mazumdar of CPI won in 1971.
 Radhanath Chattoraj of CPI(M) won in 1969.
 S. Bandopadhyay of Congress won in 1967.
 Radhanath Chattoraj representing CPI won in 1962 and 1957.
 Prior to that the seat was not there.